 Category Solvency Margin Ratio Actions Non-category 200% and more No action shall be taken.
 Category 1 Less than 200% and 100% or more The Financial Services Agency shall issue a business improvement administrative order to the insurance company in question.
 The company submits a business improvement plan to the Agency for their review and assessment.
 Then the Agency shall order the implementation of the plan.
-Category 2 Less than 100% and The Financial Services Agency shall order measures among the following which the Agency considers appropriate: 0% or more 1.
-Submission of plans considered as appropriate to increase the capability of paying claims, etc., and the implementation of these plans.
-2. Prohibition of payment of stock dividends or Directors' bonuses, or restraints on the amount of these.
-3. Prohibition on distribution of dividends or surpluses to policyholders, or restraints on the amount of these. () 4.
-Alteration of calculation method (incl. coefficients which form the basis of the calculation) of premium rates concerning insurance contracts to be newly entered into.5.
-Restraint on operating expenses.
-6. Prohibition of certain methods of asset investment, or restraints on the amount.7.
+Category 2 Less than 100% and The Financial Services Agency shall order measures among the following which the Agency considers appropriate: 0% or more Submission of plans considered as appropriate to increase the capability of paying claims, etc., and the implementation of these plans.
+Prohibition of payment of stock dividends, or restraints on the amount of these. () Prohibition on distribution of dividends or surpluses to policyholders, or restraints on the amount of these.
+Alteration of calculation method (incl. coefficients which form the basis of the calculation) of premium rates concerning insurance contracts to be newly entered into.
+Prohibition of directors' bonuses, or restraint on operating expenses.
+Prohibition of certain methods of asset investment, or restraints on the amount.
 Reduction of business operations at part of the branch or office.
-8. Closing of some of the branches or offices, excluding the main office or chief office.9.
-Reduction of business operations at subsidiaries, etc. 10.
-Disposal of stock or equities of subsidiaries, etc. () 11.
-Reduction of existing businesses or prohibition of new businesses, such as businesses ancillary to life or non-life insurance business, businesses relating to specific securities transactions stipulated in the Securities and Exchange Law, and businesses allowed under other laws.
-12. Other measures which the supervisory authority considers necessary. () The item is not applicable to foreign insurers operating through branches and agents.
+Closing of some of the branches or offices, excluding the main office or chief office.
+Reduction of business operations at subsidiaries, etc. () Disposal of stock or equities of subsidiaries, etc. () Reduction of existing businesses or prohibition of new businesses, such as businesses ancillary to life or non-life insurance business, businesses relating to specific securities transactions stipulated in the Financial Instruments and Exchange Law, and businesses allowed under other laws.
+Other measures which the Commissioner of the Financial Services Agency considers necessary.
+The item is not applicable to foreign insurers operating through branches and agents.
 Category 3 Less than 0% The Financial Services Agency shall order partial or total suspension of business for a specified period.